w-shackleton/do-not-run-this-code/README.md

 simulated gravity.
 I never published this game as my plan was to sell it: perfect was clearly not better than done :(

+This game went through many iterations: at first I hand-rolled the physics code as well as the rendering code; I then rewrote the rendering to use raw OpenGL.
+I eventually replaced my buggy physics engine with Box2D.

 ## roughly-2012/contact-recall

 A game to help you put names to faces.
 Never finished.